Yamini2007/Portfolio/README.md

 # Portfolio
-The website consists of multiple HTML pages, each with a dedicated purpose and linked through a navigation bar:
+📄 Naga Lakshmi's Portfolio Website – README
+This is a personal portfolio website created using HTML and CSS.
+It presents information about me, my education, projects, skills, and contact details in a clean and simple layout.

+🌐 Website Structure
+The website is divided into the following main HTML pages:

-1. index.html – Home Page
+index.html – Home Page
-  Introduction to who I am.

-  Hero section with a background video (for visual appeal).
+Features a welcome section with a background video.

-  Navigation links to all other pages.
+Contains navigation links to other pages.

+Brief intro to who I am.

-2. about.html – About Me
+about.html – About Me
-  A background image with a detailed description of my personality, motivations, and goals.
+Describes my background, passions, skills, and achievements.

+Styled with a background image.

-  Sections like Who Am I, What Drives Me, Skillset, Achievements, and Fun Fact.
+Sections like: Who Am I, What Drives Me, Skillset, Achievements, and Fun Fact.

-3. education.html – Education
+education.html – Education
-  Highlights my academic background and certifications.
+Details about my academic background and certifications.

-4. projects.html – Projects
+projects.html – Projects
-  Showcases major personal or academic projects.

-  Descriptions of each project with technologies used.
+Lists major projects I’ve worked on.

+Each project includes a short description.

-5. contact.html – Contact
+contact.html – Contact
-  My email, phone number, and social links (GitHub, LinkedIn).
+Displays email, phone number, and social media links (GitHub, LinkedIn).

-   A simple contact form.
+Includes a simple contact form and CV download button.

-  Button to view/download CV.

-  Clean footer with copyright.

-🛠️ Technologies Used
+🛠 Technologies Used
-  HTML5
+HTML5 – For content structure

-  CSS3 (Internal)

-  Responsive Design Principles

-  Embedded media (images, video)

-📌 Features
-  Fully responsive layout

-  Clean and modern design

-Background video and images

-Easy navigation between pages
+CSS3 – For styling and layout

+Responsive design with media queries

+Embedded images and video background

+💡 How to Use
+Download or clone the project.

+Open index.html in your browser.

+Use the navigation bar to explore other pages.